ocaml/opam/doc/pages/Manual.md

       fail to install if they don't pass. `conf` packages should have a name starting with `conf-`, and include the appropriate [`depexts:`](#opamfield-depexts) field.
+    - <a id="opamflag-avoid-version">`avoid-version`</a>: this gives the package version lowest priority when computing the solution to user requests.
+The priority is not only related to other versions of the same package: if all of a package's versions are marked with `avoid-version`, the package will only get installed if there are no alternatives, or if asked for explicitely.
+This can be affected by the
+      [solver criteria](#configfield-solver-criteria).
+This can be useful for beta releases, or to discourage installation of releases with known bugs.

 - <a id="opamfield-features">
   `features: [ <ident> { <pkgname> { <filtered-package-formula> } ... } { <string> } ... ]`